bwRavencl/ControllerBuddy-Pages/index.md

         Popular examples for this type of input device are:
         - DualShock 4 Controller
         - DualSense Controller
-        - XBox 360 Controller
+        - Xbox 360 Controller
-        - XBox One Controller
+        - Xbox One Controller
-        - XBox Series X\|S Controller
+        - Xbox Series X\|S Controller
   - title: Why would I use a gamepad to control a flight simulator?
     content: |
         While a joystick or yoke in combination with a throttle is probably the most obvious choice for controlling a virtual aircraft, the usage of a gamepad offers a number of advantages, which for some people can make it an interesting alternative: